mpanighetti/dnd5e-rhythmancy/docs/ch-2-casting-rhythmancy-spells.md

 If a monk feature requires spending Focus Points to cast a spell of level 1 or higher, the cost of casting a rhythmancy spell is a number of Focus Points equal to 1 + the spell's level.
 For example, casting _Song of Storms_ using the Empty Body feature would require spending 3 Focus Points.

-Additional Focus Points can be spent to cast the spell at a higher level at 1 Discipline Point per level increase, as long as you already have the ability to cast a spell at that level using Focus Points.
+Additional Focus Points can be spent to cast the spell at a higher level at a cost of 1 Focus Point per level increase, as long as you already have the ability to cast a spell at that level using Focus Points.

 ### Limited Uses